SKIP TO PAGE CONTENT

 vbeaman@tamusa.edu

 Victoria Beaman is an adjunct instructor in the ABA program at A&M-SA.
-She is a Board Certified Behavior Analyst and a Licensed Behavior Analyst, who has been in the field of ABA for the past decade.
+She is a Board Certified Behavior Analyst and a Licensed Behavior Analyst who has been in the field of ABA for the past decade.
 Victoria has extensive training in verbal behavior development theory and earned her CABAS Teacher 1 in February 2023.
 She enjoys conducting small-scale research and has presented posters and lectures at Gulf Coast ABA 2023, TxABA 2023, APBA 2023, and LABAA 2023.
 Victoria currently teaches adjunct courses for graduate and undergraduate students at four different universities and is working on her PhD in Applied Behavior Analysis.

-Janet Sanchez Enriquez, Ph.D., BCBA
+Janet Sanchez Enriquez, Ph.D., BCBA-D, LBA

 She/Her